thanhchungbtc/MachineLearningCourse/README.md

 # MachineLearningCourse
-My assignments on machine learning course at coursera
+Assignments from machine learning course by Andrew Ng